-A ten-year social experiment where a person who matched a statistical profile of an average citizen in Sweden, was searched for and offered the opportunity to influence the Swedish public opinion — which she statistically represented — through a long-term strategic plan which combines research methods of social psychology experiments with the most sophisticated techniques of opinion making drawn from the lobbying, public relations and marketing industries.
+A ten-year project where a person who matched a statistical profile of an average citizen in Sweden was offered the opportunity to influence the Swedish public opinion she statistically represents.
+This was done through a long-term strategic plan which combines research methods of social psychology experiments with the most sophisticated techniques of opinion-making drawn from the political lobbying, PR, spin, and marketing industries.

 An “average citizen profile” has been created by assembling the statistical averages and medians most frequently used by the Swedish authorities.
 A media campaign has subsequently been conducted to find a person fitting this statistical profile.
 A person with the name Marianne has been found to fit the statistical profile and has signed up for the project.*

-Marianne has been interviewed on how she believes society should be changed and her opinions have been gathered in an “average citizen data bank.”
-In collaboration with Marianne, a political speechwriter and a copywriter have summarized and formulated her opinions in short, forceful slogans.
+Marianne, the person who matched the statistical profile of an average citizen, has been interviewed on how she believes society should be changed and her opinions have been gathered in an “average citizen data bank.”
+In collaboration with Marianne, a political speechwriter and a copywriter have summarized and formulated her opinions in short, forceful soundbites.

-A broad spectrum of the most influential people in Sweden from such fields as politics, popular culture and media have been contacted and invited to participate in the project by using one of Marianne’s opinions in a public context with high opinion-forming potential.
-As with all effective lobbying, Marianne’s opinions are presented indirectly, so the public is unaware of the identity of the originator of the opinions.
+A broad spectrum of the most influential people in Sweden from such fields as politics, popular culture, and media have been contacted and invited to participate in the project by using one of the average citizen Marianne’s opinions in a public context with high opinion-forming potential.
+As with all effective lobbying, Marianne’s views are presented indirectly, so the public is unaware of the identity of the originator of the opinions.

 The Background of the Project